dotnet/symstore/docs/specs/Myget_symbol_server_extensions.md

     https://www.myget.org/F/dev-feed/symbols
     https://www.myget.org/F/dev-feed/auth/11111111-1111-1111-1111-11111111111/symbols

 If possible, it would also be nice to define an aggregate feed that can serve up any file from a set of feeds.
-We could then configure a Microsoft-wide aggregate feed for customers to use.
+We could then configure a larger organizational aggregate feed for customers to use.
 This probably needs some further discussion once Maarten is back from vacation.

 ## Packages ##